2025 Cambridgeshire train stabbing: Incident

 The attacker boarded the train at Peterborough railway station, and the stabbings began shortly after the train left the station at 19:30 GMT.
 At 19:39, Cambridgeshire Constabulary, whose headquarters are close to Huntingdon railway station, received the first 999 call from a passenger on board the train, with the British Transport Police being alerted at 19:42.
 The police declared the situation to be a major incident, using the code word "Operation Plato", which is designed for use in "marauding terror attacks".
 This was rescinded when it became clear that the incident was not terror-related.
 As the attack was ongoing, the driver communicated with his control room and Network Rail signallers who diverted the train to the slow line, enabling it to stop at the next available station.
 The train made an unscheduled stop at Huntingdon railway station at 19:44.
 The police estimate that the entire incident lasted 10–15 minutes between the beginning of the stabbings and officers accessing the train at Huntingdon.

 According to eyewitnesses, the attacker was armed with a knife and indiscriminately assaulted passengers on board, causing panic and injuries; several witnesses reported seeing people fleeing through the aisle covered in blood, and one victim collapsing.
 Eyewitnesses said that the attack began in coach J, the fourth carriage from the front of the nine-car train, and that an emergency alarm in that carriage was pulled.
 According to one witness, the attacker said that the "devil is not going to win".
 Multiple passengers locked themselves into the buffet car (two coaches further back), which the assailant tried but failed to enter.

 Ten people were taken to Addenbrooke's Hospital, a major trauma centre in Cambridge, for treatment, and another person later self-presented with injuries.
 Nine of the injured were believed to have had life-threatening injuries.
 Five of the injured had been discharged by the evening of 2 November.
 Two people were arrested on suspicion of attempted murder within eight minutes of the first 999 call being made.
 Thirty officers from Cambridgeshire Constabulary attended the incident alongside officers from British Transport Police.
-Huntingdon station was closed to the public, all trains in the surrounding area were brought to a halt and armed officers were deployed to the scene.
+Huntingdon station was closed to the public, all trains in the surrounding area were brought to a halt, and armed officers were deployed to the scene.
 A witness said a man holding a large knife was tased and restrained by police.
 A witness told The Guardian that the man shouted "kill me" three times to officers prior to his arrest.

 A passenger and an LNER employee, both of whom were wounded, were praised for their attempts to stop the attacker and protect passengers.
-Nottingham Forest fan Stephen Crean, who was on his way home from watching his team play Manchester United, received injuries to his hand when trying to disarm the attacker.
+Stephen Crean, a passenger, received injuries to his hand when trying to disarm the attacker.
 Samir Zitouni, a member of the catering crew on the train, was injured in the head and neck and spent two weeks in hospital.